kushagraa-j/cpp/notes/00.INTRO/0.03.How-to-develop-a-program?/main.md

 Once you are thorough about what and how are you are going to code.
 Open up your editor, start coding and express yourself.
 A programming language is just like another language.
 It has a certain syntax as we have grammar and spellings in a normal language.
 Coding is not as hard as it may seem.
-Enjoy the process, do it as computer were a person and you were talking to him.
+Enjoy the process, do it as computer were a person and you were talking to him/her.

 ## Compiling